rthirumurugan2000/Spam-text-Message-classification/README.md

-Accuracy can be further improved using CNN algorithms.
+Further improvements to be made: CNN algorithm